 Although Anthony Hopkins is essentially playing a sanitised version of Hannibal Lecter, it's the interplay between he and Gosling that makes the film.
 Hopkins is an avionics genius who sets out to murder his wife.
 However, as Gosling investigates the crime as part of his prosecution, it's slowly revealed that the evidence isn't quite as airtight as first thought.
 Smartly scripted and lushly directed, it also featured great supporting turns by our own Fiona Shaw and Rosamund Pike.

-Paul Newman's stunning career and breadth of work is hard to take in.
+Paul Newman's stunning career and breadth of work is hard to quantify.
 A leading actor for over five decades, his body of work is nothing short of legendary.
-Directed by Sidney Lumet and working off a David Mamet script, Newman gave one of his most nuanced and vulnerable performances.
+Directed by Sidney Lumet and working off a David Mamet script, Newman gave one of his most nuanced and vulnerable performances of his distinguished career.
 A washed-up lawyer who's handed a simple case of medical malpractice, his old instincts begin to kick in when he realises just how much nobody wants to touch it.
 The 'it' being a litany of incompetence, corruption and conspiracy by a major hospital, backed by the powers that be.
 As always, the closing argument is a fantastically acted piece of film.
 Take a look.

-It's regularly used as an example in legal training as consensus building, but more than anything, 12 Angry Men showed that a film could be set entirely in a single room and be just as taut, absorbing and fascinating as any other film.
+It's regularly used as an example in legal training as consensus building, but more than anything, '12 Angry Men' showed that a movie could be set entirely in a single room and be just as taut, absorbing and fascinating as any other movie.
 Twelve jurors are gathered to hear the case of a teenager who murdered his father.
 The initial findings suggest that the boy is guilty and that it's an open-and-shut case with death for the teenager being assured.
 One juror (Henry Fonda) has his doubts.
-From there, the film spirals into a pressure-cooker drama, with lines being drawn and prejudices and emotions laid bare.
-Just as riveting today as it was back in 1957, 12 Angry Men is a brilliantly simple tale with one of the finest screenplays and performances ever captured on film.
+From there, the movie grows into a pressure-cooker drama, with lines being drawn and prejudices and emotions laid bare.
+Just as riveting today as it was back in 1957, '12 Angry Men' is a brilliantly simple tale with one of the finest screenplays and performances ever captured on screen.
 Essential viewing.